 - Bring your iPhone close to your Apple TV and unlock your iPhone as instructed.

 - Tap Connect to transfer your account to the Apple TV.

 You can also add multiple users to your Apple TV so everyone in your household with an Apple ID can see their content on the big screen.

 Home screen syncing across multiple Apple TVs

-This is the closest we've actually come to having an honest-to-goodness backup system for the Apple TV.
-One Home Screen is a feature introduced in tvOS 11, and it syncs your tvOS app layouts across any Apple TV that's signed in to your iCloud account.
-Adding a new Apple TV to your home?
-One Home Screen will make sure that all of the apps and games that you love from your existing Apple TV are downloaded and arranged correctly on your new one.
+One Home Screen is a feature first introduced back in tvOS 11 that syncs your tvOS app layouts across any Apple TV signed in to your iCloud account.
+It ensures that all of the apps and games you love from your existing Apple TV are downloaded and arranged correctly on your new one.

 How to share your computer's content on Apple TV

-Even if you don't use Apple Music or purchase movies and TV shows through iTunes, you can still take advantage of your personal entertainment collection thanks to Home Sharing.
-You can share the content of your computer to Apple TV.
-It doesn't matter if your Apple TV completely goes kaput, all of the movies, music, and TV shows you have stored on your Mac will still be there (but don't forget to have a solid backup plan for your Mac, too).
-Once you've added your computer to Home Sharing, you can find its content in the Computers app on your Apple TV.
+Even if you don't use Apple Music or purchase movies and TV shows through iTunes, you can still take advantage of your entertainment collection thanks to Home Sharing on Apple TV.
+Once set up, you can find your computer's media content in the Computers app on your Apple TV.